-Some of my students at my Udemy courses, especially those taken my Art of Writing Clean C# Code have criticised me for relying too much on ReSharper.
-I welcome this criticism and in my new recordings, I show the non-resharper way in parallel.
+Some of the students in my Clean Coding course have criticised me for relying too much on ReSharper.
+I welcome this criticism and in my new recordings, I show the non-ReSharper way in parallel.
 But in this post, I’m going to express my point of view regarding ReSharper.
-You don’t have to agree with me, but I want you spend only 5 minutes reading this short post and another 1 minute thinking about it.
+You don’t have to agree with me, but I want you to spend only 5 minutes reading this short post and another 1 minute thinking about it.

 What is ReSharper?